andrewdalpino/DataLoader-PHP/README.md

 $userLoader->prime($friends);
 ```

-Once the cache has been primed, you may call `load()` on the entity's primary key to load it as normal.
-If you try to prime a key that has already been primed or loaded, the cached entry will **not** be overwritten.
+Once the cache has been primed, you may call `load()` on the entity's key to load it as normal.
+If you try to prime a key that has already been loaded or primed, the existing entry will **not** be overwritten.
 To force an overwrite you can call `forget()` first and then `prime()` per normal.

 ```php
 $user = User::find('qDkX7');